 Unwanted Guests - By Violet - "He's always wanted to see what's inside but being just a kid, only in fifth grade, he's too scared."

 We Are Armstrong - By Prophet Storm - "We are Armstrong!
 Armstrong is invincible!"

 The Weird Hair - By Austin B. - "I used to have something of a picking problem."

 What Are You Eating - By Anonymous - "I could swear I just heard you swallow something.
 Nevermind.
 Let's keep going."

 What's Her Face - By Duncan Skjaret - "The customer jerked the doll away from her, muttering in undisguised disgust."

 What the Forest Offered - By Rook Lankin - "It is now fifteen years since our children went away."

-Where's Old Jack - By John Vallone - "Old Jack was the old hunter’s only friend, and he was happy that way."
+Where's Old Jack - By Irene Vallone - "Old Jack was the old hunter’s only friend, and he was happy that way."

 Who They Are And Why We Ignore Them - By Brendan Cleary - "Soon, the fact that a giant eldritch alien died in the shape of a symbol for love seemed to become more important than the fact that a giant eldritch alien had crash-landed and died."